The Lockman-SpReSO project. Description, target selection, observations and preliminary results

 \section{Introduction}

-A main contribution in our understanding of galaxy formation and evolution is the availability of samples of objects as large and as deep as possible.
-These censuses, or surveys, can be broadly classified into photometric and spectroscopic, the main difference between them being how the objects are selected and identified.
+A fundamental contribution to our understanding of galaxy formation and evolution is the availability of samples of objects as large and as deep as possible.
+These censuses, or surveys, may be broadly classified as either photometric or spectroscopic.

-Photometric surveys observe an area of the sky by integrating a range of wavelengths, commonly referred as colour bands.
-Because of the limited information obtained from a single band, it is common practice to perform observations of the same field in several filters, thus making the spectral coverage as complete as possible.
-We can differentiate several types of photometric surveys according to the width of the band or wavelength range integrated during the observations, better known as broad-band surveys.
-The resolving power ($R\equiv\lambda/\delta\lambda$, $\delta\lambda$ being the FWHM of the filter's transmission curve) is usually low ($R\sim5$).
-The Sloan Digital Sky Survey (SDSS), which covered a great area of the sky with five broad-band filters \citep{York2000}, is an example of a broad-band survey.
-In the case of intermediate-band surveys, the power resolution usually ranges between 20 and 40, examples of such surveys being the Alhambra survey \citep{Moles2008} and the J-PAS survey \citep{Benitez2014}.
-Narrow-band surveys have the highest resolving power ($R\geq$100).
-An example is the OTELO survey which achieved a resolution $\sim 700$ \citep{Bongiovanni2019}, comparable to standard low-resolution spectroscopic surveys, over a spectral window centred at 9175 \AA.
-There are projects which use a combination of filters at different resolutions; for example, the J-PLUS survey \citep{Cenarro2019} and the S-PLUS survey \citep{Mendes2019} use a similar set of broad-, intermediate- and narrow-band filters to sample the optical wavelength ranges.
+Photometric surveys observe an area of the sky by integrating a range of wavelengths, commonly referred as photometric bands, pass-bands, or filters.
+It is common practice to perform observations of the same field in several filters, thus making the spectral coverage as complete as possible.
+We can differentiate several types of photometric surveys according to the wavelength range integrated during the observations or the resolving power ($R\equiv\lambda/\delta\lambda$, $\delta\lambda$ being the full width at half maximum (FWHM) of the filter's transmission curve) of the used filters.
+Thus, broad-band surveys have the lowest resolution power ($R\sim5$); the Sloan Digital Sky Survey (SDSS; \citealt{York2000}) and the Dark Energy Spectroscopic Instrument (DESI) Legacy Imaging Surveys \citep{Dey2019} are some examples.
+In the case of intermediate-band surveys, the power resolution usually ranges between 20 and 40; examples of such surveys are the ALHAMBRA \citep{Moles2008} and the COMBO-17 \citep{Wolf2003} surveys.
+Narrow-band surveys have the highest resolving power ($R\geq60$); the PAUS survey \citep{Eriksen2019}, the J-PAS survey \citep{Benitez2014}, and the OTELO survey \citep{Bongiovanni2019}, using 40, 54, and 36 narrow-band filters, respectively, are examples.